 - This model pays little attention to employees and their conflicts and power dynamics within an organization.

-- It is silent about the resistance, obstacles and problems which are often come on the way to implement the change.
+- It is silent about the resistance to change, obstacles and problems which are often come on the way to implement the change.

 Take Home Points